 The local foods in Da Nang are very cheap and tasty, especially the seafood.
 The locals are friendly and always ready to guide you to the local norms, ways, and places.
 The Vietnamese also asses Da Nang as one of the best places to live in Vietnam.

-Far away from the sultry and scorching sunshine of Saigon, Nha Trang is sunny and has warm temperatures all year round, with an average temperature of about 26 degrees Celsius.
+Far from Saigon’s sultry and scorching sunshine, Nha Trang is sunny and has warm temperatures all year round, with an average temperature of about 26 degrees Celsius.
 Owning one of the most beautiful bays in Vietnam, Nha Trang beach inherits clear water and white sand beaches.

 At Nha Trang, there are numerous islands, each of which has its own charms.
-The most well-known island here is Vinpearl Land which is built into a complex of the giant entertainment park and the luxurious resort.
+The most well-known island here is Vinpearl Land, which is built into a giant entertainment park and luxurious resort complex.